pkgforge-dev/Gnome-Calculator-AppImage/README.md

 # gnome-calculator-appimage
 Test of Gnome Calculator AppImage, not intended for daily-driving yet.

+When the known issue gets solved, repo will be transfered to pkgforge-dev repo & it will be the part AnyLinux-AppImages collection.

 ## Known issue

 - On Fedora, Alpine & Maemo Leste, currency conversion doesn't work while it works in Arch-based distros, investigating the issue here: